-Week 1 is a heavy week.
-You will need to write a personal introduction, do a syllabus quiz, watch the movie "Hotel Rwanda" and a short TED Talk, read two chapters from both books each, write a reading reaction, and do a short quiz about the textbook and the TED Talk.
+Week 1 is heavy.
+You will need to write a personal introduction, do a syllabus quiz, watch the movie "Hotel Rwanda" and watch a short TED Talk.
+Then, you will read two chapters from two books, write a reading reaction, and do a short quiz about the textbook and the TED Talk.

 Course materials and PowerPoint slides will be released on Sundays (sometimes sooner).
-Movie/documentary reactions will be due on some Wednesdays.
-Reading reactions and quizzes will be due on most Fridays.
-There is one midterm and one final paper.
+Movie and documentary reactions are due on select Wednesdays.
+Reading reactions and quizzes are due on most Fridays.
+There is one midterm paper and one final paper.